Bradley Cooper: Acting credits and awards

-Cooper has received one BAFTA, one Screen Actors Guild Award, and two Grammy Awards.
-He has been nominated for nine Academy Awards, five Golden Globe Awards, and one Tony Award.
+Cooper has received one BAFTA, one Screen Actors Guild Award, and three Grammy Awards.
+He has been nominated for twelve Academy Awards, six Golden Globe Awards, and one Tony Award.
 According to the review aggregator website Rotten Tomatoes and box-office website Box Office Mojo, Cooper's most critically and commercially successful films include Wedding Crashers (2005), The Hangover (2009), Limitless (2011), Silver Linings Playbook (2012), American Hustle (2013), Guardians of the Galaxy (2014), American Sniper (2014) and A Star Is Born (2018).
 Among his stage roles, he has appeared in a Broadway revival of The Elephant Man (2014–2015), for which he was nominated for a Tony Award for Best Actor in a Play.